larkwt96/personal-finances/README.md

   * 401k
   * ETFs / Index Funds

-## Basic Flow
+## Basic Flow (#accounts)

 Money originates from your income.
 It flows into your checking account.
-From there, Expenses are paid.
+From there, expenses are paid.
 Extra funds are moved to your savings.
 When your savings account large enough, extra funds are moved to investments such as your retirement fund (Roth IRA, 401k) and finally ETFs or index funds or loans.

 The flow of money will transfer between these accounts.
 When one is full, it moves to the next account.
 Savings have a self imposed cap, retirement funds have a cap, and stocks have no cap.